v8904143/Covid19-analysis-in-india/README.md

 Please note that the data used in this analysis is based on the available information up to the knowledge cutoff date of this model (September 2021).

-For any inquiries or collaboration opportunities, please contact [your contact information].
+For any inquiries or collaboration opportunities, please contact.